jatcwang/difflicious/docs/docs/CLI.md

 You can interactively explore diffs from test failures by launching in TUI (Terminal user interface) mode.
 For non-interactive use cases such as for LLM AIs, you can view the diffs in **plain** (human readable) or **JSON** format.

-If you are using difflicious' sbt plugin `sbt-difflicious` then you can run the `diffliciousViewer` command to start the TUI / CLI.
+If you are using Difflicious' [`sbt-difflicious` plugin](SbtPlugin.md), running `diffliciousViewer` command will launch the TUI / CLI.

 ## Interactive TUI